Why Cachee How It Works

 possible with headroom

-For esports / competitive: Valorant runs at 128-tick because Riot Games knows tick rate is a competitive advantage.
+For esports / competitive: Top competitive shooters run at 128-tick because tick rate is a competitive advantage.
 But maintaining 128-tick under load (tournament play with observers, replays, analytics) is brutally expensive.
 Cachee ensures 128-tick never drops — even during the most intense teamfights with maximum entity count.

 Benchmark Cachee on Your Game Server →